akihikodaki/dts/test_plans/distributor_test_plan.rst

 Verify burst distributor API cost much less cycles then normal version

+The novector path severely limits the performance of the burst mode of the distributor. so novector: expect single mode > burst mode
+vector: expect single mode > burst mode * 2

 Test case: Distribute with maximum workers
 ==========================================
 Start distributor sample with 63(0xeffffffffffffffff0) workers